- What is Counseling@Northwestern?

 Is Counseling@Northwestern accredited?

 Yes.
-Northwestern University’s on-campus Master of Arts in Counseling Program and Counseling@Northwestern online program have received an eight-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP), which renews in 2023.
+Northwestern University’s on-campus Master of Arts in Counseling Program and online Counseling@Northwestern program have received an eight-year accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The CACREP accreditation renews in 2023.

 How many credits are required to complete the Master of Arts in Counseling Program?

-To graduate, you must complete 24 courses (27 courses if you are enrolled in the Bridge to Counseling Program) as well as a two- or three-part clinical placement (depending on whether you are enrolled in our Bridge to Counseling Curriculum or our Standard Curriculum).
-Counseling@Northwestern’s clinical requirements are equivalent to those of a 60-hour program.
+To graduate, you must complete 24 courses (27 courses if you are enrolled in the Bridge to Counseling Program) as well as a two-part clinical placement.
+Counseling@Northwestern’s curriculum and clinical requirements are equivalent to those of a 60-credit hour program.

 Is the online program available full time and part time?

 Yes.
-Counseling@Northwestern offers a full-time program that comprises six quarters and takes approximately two years to complete.
-You can also choose to pursue your degree part-time on a nine-quarter or 12-quarter track.
-The nine-quarter track takes two-and-a-half years to complete, and the 12-quarter track takes three years to complete.
+Counseling@Northwestern offers an accelerated track that comprises six quarters and takes approximately 18 months to complete.
+You can also choose to pursue your degree in our traditional or part-time track.
+The traditional track takes approximately two-and-a-half years to complete, and the 12-quarter track takes three years to complete.

 How long does the program take to complete?

-Depending on whether you pursue your degree full-time or part-time, you can expect to graduate within one and a half to three years.
+Depending on whether you pursue your degree on an accelerated, traditional, or part-time basis, you can expect to graduate within one-and-a-half to three years.

 Can I work full time while enrolled in the program?

-We recommend that students in our full-time programs do not work full time due to the rigor of our graduate Counseling Program and the demands of the coursework and clinical experience.
-It may be possible, however, for full-time students to work part time.
+We recommend that students in the accelerated track do not work full time due to the rigor of our graduate Counseling Program and the demands of the coursework and clinical experience.

 Will I be required to visit campus?